svlentink/9292/README.md

 ## What to do
 Feel free to fork / create pull req.
 Notify user when location is not available.
+New insight!
+The HTML page just is not returning any lat and long, maybe it api of google has changed, will be fixed soon!

 ### Current status
 Working and in pebble store.
 GUI is ugly but functional.